havenstadrp/documentatie/docs/guide/jobs/takeldienst.md

 ## Introduction

 * Allows the player to rent a tow truck and accept calls from NPCs and players
-* Players can contact the tow truck driver through the services app in [qb-phone.md](qb-phone.md "mention")
-* NPC missions are chosen at random and are toggled using the [qb-radialmenu.md](qb-radialmenu.md "mention")

 ## Configuration